ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ## Accessing instance using Private Service Connect

 Each instance with configured Private Service Connect filters has two endpoints: public and private.
-In order to connect using Private Service Connect, you need to use a private endpoint(`privateDnsHostname`).
+In order to connect using Private Service Connect, you need to use a private endpoint, see use **endpointServiceId** from [Obtain GCP service attachment for Private Service Connect](#obtain-gcp-service-attachment-for-private-service-connect) step

 :::note
-private DNS hostname is only available from your GCP VPC.
+Private DNS hostname is only available from your GCP VPC.
 Do not try to resolve the DNS host from a machine that resides outside of GCP VPC.
 :::

 ### Getting Private DNS Hostname